xyntechx/Python-Projects/Typing Test/README.md

 python main.py
 ```

+- Press Enter to start the test
+- Press Enter again to stop the test once you have typed out all the words

 ## 📚 Notes
 - Typing speed is measured in characters per minute (cpm)
 - Typing accuracy is measured in terms of the percentage of correctly spelled words out of all the provided words